 Asheville is a special place for craft-brew enthusiasts.
 The secret ingredient is the mountain-filtered water, making for some of the most sought-after ales, stouts, and sour beers in the southeast.
 With more breweries per capita than any other city, you’ll have plenty of options to consider.

 #49.
 Explore the beer scene by foot or on wheels.
 Many breweries are within walking distance from each other around downtown, but the Brews Cruise will deliver you to the more remote breweries.
 Plus they can get you a behind-the-scenes peek at the operations.
 You can also pedal for beer on a people-fueled pub-cycle or explore the bustling craft beer scene with City Brew Tours.
 Take a behind the scenes look at local craft breweries while sipping your way through Asheville's extensive beer scene.
 Join the original tour and enjoy a perfectly curated beer and meal pairing.
-Before you head home stock up on local flavors at our specialty beers shops like Bruisin' Ales or Tasty Beverage Company.
+Before you head home stock up on local flavors at our specialty beers shops.

 #50 Want more ideas?
 Stop by the Asheville Visitor Center when you get to town, and the knowledgeable staff can provide further recommendations.